 Becky comes to Sharing Connexion with a diverse background including startups, publicly held companies, non-profits, social enterprises, and home care, Becky has gained extensive experience in various organizations.
 Her administrative expertise includes operations, management, real estate, finance, and bookkeeping.
 Above all, Becky is enthusiastic about helping others and takes great pleasure in making their lives easier.
 As a third-generation Colorado native, she enjoys exploring the state's history and beautiful surroundings.
 You'll find her attending a sporting event, concert, or camping in the mountains during her free time, and spending as much time as she can outdoors.

-Mr. Chasnow has widespread experience in real estate investment, focusing on coordinating acquisitions and asset management for Connexion Asset Group ("CAG").
-Mr. Chasnow joined CAG in 2008 and has played a key role helping to establish the company as a strong performer in the arena of private equity real estate investment.
-Prior to CAG, Mr. Chasnow was an analyst at Archstone, one of the largest investors, developers and operators of apartment communities in the U.S. Mr. Chasnow co-authored a white paper titled “Commercial Real Estate Debt Maturities: Shortfall & Implications”, published by the Journal of Real Estate Portfolio Management in 2009.
-Mr. Chasnow is a CFA Charterholder and holds a Master of Science in Real Estate and Construction Management from the University of Denver's Burns School, as well as an undergraduate degree from Tulane University.
+Earlier in his career, Dave served as an analyst at Archstone, at the time one of the largest investors, developers, and operators of apartment communities in the United States.
+He also co-authored the white paper “Commercial Real Estate Debt Maturities: Shortfall & Implications”, published in the Journal of Real Estate Portfolio Management in 2009, which examined systemic challenges in the commercial real estate capital markets.
+Dave is a CFA Charterholder and earned a Master of Science in Real Estate and Construction Management from the University of Denver’s Burns School, as well as a bachelor's degree from Tulane University.
+He and his wife, Nicole, have lived in Denver for two decades, where they enjoy raising their two children and being active members of the community.

-John Daskam joined Milgrom & Daskam as a Partner in January 2019.
-He focuses his law practice on real estate and corporate law.
-His real estate practice includes acquisitions and dispositions, landlord-tenant matters, leasing, financing, development, and contract preparation and negotiation.
-John’s corporate law practice encompasses the formation and maintenance of corporations, general and limited partnerships, and limited liability companies, debt and equity financing, mergers and acquisitions, and private placement of securities, including regulatory filings and preparation of private placement investment memoranda.
+John Daskam joined Milgrom, Daskam & Ellis as a Partner in January 2019.
+He obtained his Juris Doctorate from the University of Colorado School of Law in Boulder and earned his Bachelor’s degree in English and Philosophy, magna cum laude, from the University of Denver.
+John focuses his law practice on Commercial Finance, Real Estate, and Corporate & Transactional Law.
 John believes in balancing the practice of law with significant involvement in local community organizations and an active outdoor personal life.
-In addition to Sharing Connexion, he also sits on the board of directors and is General Counsel for Burning Through Pages, a local non-profit fostering a community of avid readers and inspired thinkers by providing literature, resources, and time to youth organizations.
-John enjoys playing golf and soccer and is a Colorado sports enthusiast.
-He and his wife Amanda are both Colorado natives and live in the Park Hill area of Denver.
+In addition to Sharing Connexion, he also serves on the board of directors of Burning Through Pages, a local non-profit fostering a community of avid readers and inspired thinkers by providing literature, resources, and time to youth organizations.
+John enjoys playing golf, flyfishing, and is a Colorado sports enthusiast.
+He and his wife Amanda are both Colorado natives and live in Golden, CO with their twin boys.

 Jim has long been involved from both a professional and personal level in Denver’s affordable housing and homeless outreach from a construction perspective.
 Jim recently retired from Pinkard Construction Co. a leading provider of construction services of affordable housing since its beginnings in 1962.
 On the personal side, Jim has served on both the Denver Rescue Mission’s and The Salvation Army’s Red Shield Center board of directors to further address the affordable housing needs of Metro Denver.
 He has been involved in numerous affordable and homeless development projects – his favorite being the Champa House; a women with children’s transitional housing project.
 Champa House provides a safe place for women and children for up to three years while providing child care, GED educational advancement, and general life skills training.

-David Ogunsanya is the Vice President of Real Estate for Elevation Community Land Trust and brings over 15 years of experience in real estate, affordable housing and community land trusts.
-He is responsible for the organization’s real estate acquisition and development strategy, and external partner relations to create more than 1000 affordable homes in metro Denver and ultimately statewide.
+David Ogunsanya is the Vice President of Real Estate for Elevation Community Land Trust, bringing over 15 years of expertise in real estate, affordable housing, and community land trusts.
+He oversees the organization's real estate acquisition and development strategy, as well as external partner relations, aiming to create over 1200+ affordable homes in metro Denver and across the state.

-Prior to joining Elevation CLT, David served as the Director of Housing for Athens Land Trust in Athens, Georgia.
-He oversaw all real estate and strategic planning activities and led the management of a portfolio with more than 60 multi- and single-family homes.
-He also ensured the implementation of best practice models to preserve housing affordability and land trust ground leases.
+Before joining Elevation CLT, David was the Director of Housing for Athens Land Trust in Athens, Georgia, where he managed all real estate and strategic planning activities and oversaw a portfolio of over 60 multi- and single-family homes.
+He played a key role in implementing best practices to preserve housing affordability and land trust ground leases.
+In Washington, D.C., David contributed to the creation of over 250 units of permanently affordable homeownership for the D.C. community.

-David’s expertise extends into the intersection of community engagement and policy awareness where he educates key stakeholders about the benefits of the community land trust model as a mechanism for creating permanent affordability and driving positive change in communities.
-His work focuses on affordable housing policies such as inclusionary zoning, to assist in the creation of more affordable homes within market rate developments.
+David's expertise also spans community engagement and policy awareness.
+He educates key stakeholders about the benefits of the Community Land Trust model as a means for creating permanent affordability and driving positive change.
+His work focuses on affordable housing policies, such as inclusionary zoning, to help create more affordable homes within market-rate developments.

 Courtney has 13 years of experience in private real estate development and capital markets.
 She currently holds the position of Principal at Bootpack Investments, which is the real estate development company that she owns with her husband.
 Prior to Bootpack, Courtney held the position of Vice President of Capital Markets and Investor Relations at McWhinney where she established and maintained relationships with both debt and equity providers.
 She worked directly with the CIO to raise equity capital for McWhinney’s various development and acquisition strategies across the multifamily, hospitality, and commercial platforms.
 Prior to her role on the equity team, she spent 4 years helping to source and negotiate debt capital for vertical construction and permanent loans for the company’s development projects as well as structure and negotiate corporate debt capital.
 Courtney started her career at Wells Fargo in San Francisco, where she originated, underwrote, and structured debt capital for public and private real estate companies, including developers, investors, private equity fund sponsors, and REIT’s.
 She underwrote and closed $500MM+ in transactions including syndicated construction facilities, project/standing loans (multifamily, office, retail, industrial/flex, hotel), for-sale condominiums, bridge/land loans, mezzanine debt, letters of credit, and secured/unsecured lines of credit.